DATA DELIVERY

 The ddl should contain all sql files needed to create, modify, or grant access to the database objects that are part of the delivery.

-directory contains necessary FME scripts that are used to do initial data population and are subsequently scheduled for on-going replication by DataBC ETL.
+The dataload directory contains FME scripts that are used to do initial data population and are subsequently scheduled for on-going replication by DataBC.

 Additional Notes: